JacobMolsted/projects-2020-anonymous/dataproject/README.md

 This **loades two datasets**:

-1. AUL08.xlsx downloaded from statistikbanken.dk
+1. AUL08.xlsx downloaded from statistikbanken.dk (Named AUL08 in the project)
-1. NAN1.xlsx downloaded from statistikbanken.dk/
+1. NAN1.xlsx downloaded from statistikbanken.dk (Named DATA in the project)

 **Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires the following installations: